jemHerrera/starter-pg-express-ts/README.md

 # Node-TypeScript Starter with Postgres

-Starter api server with User Auth.
+A starter api server user Auth and CRUD.

 ## Stack